Design and Manufacturing | Autodesk

 Evolving consumer tastes and new legislation is transforming sustainability from an optional case for efficient use of resources to a mandatory evolution of operations.

-Artificial intelligence is becoming a crucial partner in design and manufacturing organizations by enhancing innovation and boosting productivity.
+Artificial intelligence is becoming a crucial partner in design and manufacturing organisations by enhancing innovation and boosting productivity.
 While human creativity remains essential, many business leaders see AI as vital for future success.

 Modern manufacturing is about data, not documents.
 Collaboration, not silos.
 More open and integrated systems.
 The Autodesk Platform can help you embrace this future with a cloud-first evolution in design and manufacturing software—where technology connects your data, and AI-powered insights and automation unleash your agility and creativity.